-How to check if you have Admin rights on Windows 10
+How to check if User Account has Admin rights in Windows 11/10

 - Using Settings app